sagemath/trac_to_gh/Issue 6252.md

 # Issue 6252: Add 11 people to the development map

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6252

 Original creator: mvngu